Check out these BFF articles!

 A careful observation of the Book of Nehemiah reveals even more important tasks than rebuilding the city wall in order to rebuild the people of God.
 It is inadequate to be satisfied with a city that has tall skyscrapers but does not have law and order.
 Modern societies to different degrees are facing what it is like to have a form of organization but disorder in the lives of people.

-It is naive to think that restoration of the physical walls of a city is the same as true restoration.
-We can easily remember a time when the walls of Jerusalem were intact but the evil within the walls provoked God to tear those walls down.
-Inner restoration comes before outer.
 The people of God must refuse the common thought that everything is good if we again can live in Jerusalem and "come back to this place."
 This notion is commonly seen in the hope of building a good organizational church organization.
 God's idea is not just to get us a home in heavenly Jerusalem but to restore us that we might resemble Him here on earth.

 The key to understanding the Book of Nehemiah is the place prayer took in the steps of restoration.
 Prayer is honest talk with God depicting the prophet's dependence upon God.